20 Best Luxury Tennis Brands and New Clothes for 2022

 All products are independently selected by our editors.
 If you buy something, we may earn an affiliate commission.

 Would you play more tennis if the outfits you played in were incredibly chic?
 Um, yeah.
 We definitely would.
 So, what are the best luxury tennis clothes for women right now?
 Our correspondent Julie Chang Murphy has curated a list of the best luxury designer tennis clothes and boutique fashion apparel brands for women, and the on-trend tennis outfits for spring summer 2022.

-what are The Best Luxury Tennis Clothes Right Now?
+what are The Best Luxury designer Tennis Clothes for women Right Now?

 taking a cue from the professionals

 Nowadays, the professional tennis circuit is a veritable fashion runway.
 Its stars are incredible athletes but also style MVPs.
 Who can forget Serena Williams in her Black Panther inspired catsuit (and its subsequent unjust ban) at Roland Garros last year?
 Maria Sharapova and Caroline Wozniacki are always fashion forward.
 And Sloane Stephens is so elegant in her monochrome jewel-toned outfits.